medusajs/medusa/docs/content/development/events/events-list.md

 The entire payment passed as an object.
 You can refer to the [Payment entity](../../references/entities/classes/Payment.md) for an idea of what fields to expect.

-In addition, an error object is passed within the same object as the Payment provider:
+In addition, an error object is passed within the same object as the Payment Processor:

 ```js noReport noCopy
 {